DLesas/Useful/README.md

 # Useful Functions
-Functions especially useful for machine learning hand coded by yours truly
+Functions especially useful for machine learning but can be used for other applications.
+Hand coded by yours truly.